TrueUSD Trading Down 0% Over Last Week (TUSD)

-TrueUSD (CURRENCY:TUSD) traded 0.1% lower against the dollar during the 1 day period ending at 20:00 PM ET on June 24th.
+TrueUSD (CURRENCY:TUSD) traded 0.1% higher against the dollar during the 1-day period ending at 14:00 PM ET on June 26th.
 Over the last seven days, TrueUSD has traded down 0% against the dollar.
-One TrueUSD coin can currently be bought for $1.00 or 0.00002876 BTC on cryptocurrency exchanges.
-TrueUSD has a market cap of $1.41 billion and $92.46 million worth of TrueUSD was traded on exchanges in the last day.
+One TrueUSD coin can currently be bought for approximately $1.00 or 0.00003161 BTC on cryptocurrency exchanges.
+TrueUSD has a total market cap of $1.43 billion and approximately $99.55 million worth of TrueUSD was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.